 Tips: See a classical music concert followed by mulled wine at the Christmas market huts.
 Don’t skip the smaller market in front of Mirabell Palace.

-Reason to visit: A pretty riverside location, laid back vibe and fewer crowds.
+Reason to visit: A pretty riverside location, laid-back vibe, fewer crowds, eco-friendly gifts.

 Specialities: Honey and schnapps.

-Tips: If it’s snowing take the time to get out of Ljubljana and visit Lake Bled, one of the most naturally beautiful locations in Central Europe.
+Tips: If it’s snowing, get out of Ljubljana and visit Lake Bled, one of Central Europe’s most naturally beautiful locations.

 Specialities: International specialities like Transylvanian Kürtöskalács, Lithuanian sausages, Swiss chocolate workshop (tools made of chocolate) and Dutch waffles.

 Tips: You could create a mini Christmas market tour, including nearby Prague and Dresden.

 12. Colmar, France